code-lab-org/nost-tools/docs/source/operators_guide/modules/publisher_consumer_example.rst

 1. **Connection refused**: Ensure your RabbitMQ broker is running.
 Check with ``docker ps``.
 2. **Authentication failed**: Verify the username and password in the code match your RabbitMQ configuration.
-3. **No messages received**: Check that the exchange name and routing/binding keys match between publisher and subscriber.
+3. **No messages received**: Check that the exchange name and routing/binding keys match between publisher and consumer.
 4. **Broker not responding**: Restart the RabbitMQ container using ``docker restart rabbitmq``.

 You can also check the RabbitMQ management interface at http://localhost:15672/ to view exchanges, queues, and message flows.